Apollo013/AspNet_MVC5_GigHub/README.md

 ---

-A small MVC app that allows users to advertise upcoming gigs, follow artists & mark gigs in their calendar, and more ...
+A small MVC app that allows users to advertise upcoming gigs, follow artists & mark gigs in their calendar, search gigs, artists or genres, and more ...

 ---